codyngpriest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important This is a function that prints the last digit of a number.

+10. a + b
+This is a function that adds two integers and returns the result.